-The works are currently programmed to be completed within the 2022/2023 financial year (September 2022 to March 2023 inclusive).
-However, works may be delayed into the first half of the 2023/2024 financial year (April to September 2023 inclusive).
-Works are expected to be completed over ten nights by utilising a night time working pattern.
-Traffic management (TM) is currently anticipated to consist of full night time road closures with amnesties provided at 21:00, 22:00, 24:00, 02:00 and 04:00 and traffic speed limit of 30mph during the daytime.
+The works are currently programmed to be completed within the 2022/2023 financial year (January 2023 to March 2023 inclusive).
+However, works may be delayed into the 2023/2024 financial year (April to January 2024 inclusive).
+Works are expected to be completed over five nights by utilising a night-time working pattern.
+Traffic management (TM) is currently anticipated to consist of lane closure with 10mph convoy working.
 However, if the programme changes, this may result in amendments to the exact TM requirements.
 Where required, alternative pedestrian routes will be included in the TM setup.